uablinger/Group8/README.md

 - the first script 1_RetrievingTweets_globalgoals.py extracts the tweets and saves it to a csv file locally
 - all the other following scripts use this csv file (locally)

+VADER Sentiment Analysis has been used
+Hutto, C.J. & Gilbert, E.E.
+(2014).
+VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
+Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+Ann Arbor, MI, June 2014.

 Packages necessary:
 tweepy